 Best Time to Visit Wai-O-Tapu

 After experiencing the park in Winter I would definitely go again in summer.
-We still enjoyed the park but because of the time of year we were greeted with a very foggy morning which didn’t really lift until we were leaving.
-If you have a choice in the time of year you’re visiting Wai-O-Taupo then I would say to try go in summer.
-As of time of day that completely depends on whether or not you want to see the Lady Knox Geyser erupt.
+We still enjoyed the park but because of the time of year, we were greeted with a very foggy morning which didn’t really lift until we were leaving.
+If you have a choice in the time of year you’re visiting Wai-O-Taupo then I would say to try to go in summer.
+As of the time of day that completely depends on whether or not you want to see the Lady Knox Geyser erupt.
 Lady Knox is one of many active geysers in Rotorua.
 If you want to see an eruption then you need to be at the park and to the geyser by 10:15 am.

 Lady Knox Geyser

 Lady Knox Geysers is an active geyser in Rotorua and there was no way we weren’t going to watch her erupt.
 Although, I was a little confused as to how they get a ‘natural’ geyser to erupt at the same every day.
 Turns out they put on a little show, women talking into a microphone explaining why she’s about to make an eruption happen.
-She then put surfactant (soap) down the mouth of the geyser which then cause her to erupt.
+She then put surfactant (soap) down the mouth of the geyser which then causes her to erupt.
 Don’t get me wrong the eruption was cool but I was a little disappointed, I think that the whole ‘show’ took away from the impressiveness of the geyser itself and I was a little disheartened to see a forced eruption.
 Would I recommend going to see Lady Knox erupt again, probably not.

 Geothermal Wonderland Walk